Pei2tech/svelte4django/README.md

 **Note:**
     1. If you are new to use restful api in the Django, you should try the [Django Ninja](https://django-ninja.rest-framework.com).
-    2. If you want to use router, the [svelte-navigator](https://github.com/mefechoel/svelte-navigator) could be a good option.
+    2. If you want to use router, the or [svelte-navigator](https://github.com/mefechoel/svelte-navigator) (Svelte 3) or [svelte-routing](https://github.com/EmilTholin/svelte-routing) (Svelte 3, 4) could be a good option.

 Installation